waf/waf.github.com/content/the-implementation-of-csharp-local-functions.rst

 The above comments are helpfully added by the decompiler.
 As we can see, the compiler created the following for us:

-- ``Program.<AddFive>g__InnerAdd1_0`` -- this our InnerAdd function, converted to a normal static function in the Program class. ``<AddFive>`` is simply part of the name, it's not a generic type.
+- ``Program.<AddFive>g__InnerAdd1_0`` -- this is our InnerAdd function, converted to a normal static function in the Program class.  <AddFive> is simply part of the name, it's not a generic type.
 Note that if the enclosing method is an instance method, the generated function will be an instance method.
 - ``Program.<>c__DisplayClass1_0`` -- This is a generated class.
-It captures the ``a`` parameter, and is passed by reference into our function as a parameter.
+It captures the ``a`` parameter, and is passed by reference into our function.

-In order to look into the generated class and function, we need to look at the IL code.
-First, let's look at the generated class that captures the ``a`` parameter:
+In order to look into the generated class and function, we need to inspect the IL code.
+Here is the IL code for the generated class that captures the ``a`` parameter:

 .. code-block:: csharp